Introduction to the

 CQL Definitions

-A semantic model (known in CQL as a vocabulary) comprises definitions of the following kinds:
+A fact-based model (known in CQL as a vocabulary) comprises definitions of the following kinds:

-• Fact Types each designated by one or more readings.
-Fact types define the relationships between concepts.
-A fact type may be designated by a name, which allows its use as a concept in other fact types.
+- Fact Types each designated by one or more readings.
+Fact types declare a relationship between object types, or a boolean property of a single object type.
+A fact type may be designated by a name (objectified), which allows its use as an object type in other fact types.
+A fact type may be derived from a query, analogous to an SQL view.

-• Instances of concepts and fact types as examples or as reference data.
+- Instances of object types and fact types as examples or as reference data.

-• Constraints which restrict the allowed concept instances and facts within a valid population.
+- Constraints which restrict the allowed object instances and facts within a valid population.

 A CQL file must start with a vocabulary definition, and may import elements from one or more other vocabularies.

-An import definition imports concept names from another vocabulary, possibly using the alias syntax to rename some terms:
+An import definition imports object type names from another vocabulary, possibly using the alias syntax to rename some terms.
+In addition, fact type readings from the imported vocabulary may subsequently be included in new definitions which provide translations specific to this vocabulary.

-A concept represents a type of thing that can be perceived or conceived.
-Each concept has at least one name (or term), and the word concept as used throughout this document implies the use of one of these terms.
-A concept definition starts with its name, and is one of the following kinds.
-Names in CQL are case sensitive, and it’s conventional practice to use initial capital letters for concept names (this is required in Object Role Modeling but not in CQL).
-It is however a good way of allowing concept names to be to be distinguished from the same words in lower case, where they may occur in fact type readings.
+An object type represents a type of thing that can be perceived or conceived.
+Each object type has at least one name (or term), and the word object type as used throughout this document implies the use of one of these terms.
+An object type definition starts with its name, and is one of the following kinds.
+Names in CQL are case sensitive, and it’s conventional practice to use initial capital letters for object type names (this is required in Object Role Modeling but not in CQL).
+It is however a good way of allowing object type names to be to be distinguished from the same words in lower case, where they may occur in fact type readings.

 Value Types